Looking for summer side dishes using the best produce of the season? We’ve got your back: here are all the recipes you

 Summer is all about gathering: potlucks, cookouts, and simple relaxed patio parties.
 There’s a magic in the air when vibrant heirloom tomatoes and massive bags of corn on the cob appear in the farmers markets.
 So what to do with all this beautiful summer produce?
 When tomatoes, corn, blackberries, blueberries, eggplant, cucumbers, peppers and zucchini abound: make these summer side dishes!

 Each of the recipes below are a tried and true recipe that Alex and I have made time and time again.
 And we’re not joking when we say: summer is the most exciting time to be in the kitchen!
 With so much produce to taste and try…what are you waiting for?
 Pair with grilled dinner ideas to make up a meal.
 Let’s get to these summer side dishes, shall we?

 What makes Mexican grilled corn so irresistible is the contrasts of flavors and textures.
-You’ve got the sweet corn, charred to smoky perfection on the grill, then the creamy mayo and sour cream sauce, seasoned with chili powder, garlic powder and cumin.
+There's sweet corn, charred to smoky perfection on the grill.
+It's slathered with creamy mayo and sour cream sauce, seasoned with chili powder, garlic powder and cumin.
 It’s topped with chunks of feta or queso fresco cheese.
 Serve it with tangy lime and cilantro, and the crunch of the corn against the creamy, messy sauce is pretty much to die for.
-It's tied for one of our top summer side dishes...ever.

 Ahh, beautiful summery ripe tomatoes.
 Is there anything better?
 It doesn’t feel like summer until we’ve had a savory sweet bite of an heirloom tomato.
 This summer side dish is all about simplicity: just tomatoes and herbs, marinaded in balsamic and olive oil for 30 minutes.
 And once you taste it: it’s truly one of the best ways to use ripe tomatoes you’ll find.